 - Changing the designated location

-- Requiring the president to go up stairs or across the yard
+- Requiring the president to go upstairs or across the yard

-- Change the number of bodyguards
+- Changing the number of bodyguards

 Nerf Gun Game #3: Hide and Shoot

-Do you love hide and seek?
+Do you love hide-and-seek?
 It’s one of my kids’ favorites!

-This variation combines Nerf guns and hide and seek.
+This variation combines Nerf guns and hide-and-seek.

 One person is the hider.
 They get to select one person to defend them.